farpost/idea-farpost/README.md

 ## FarPost Injector ##
 * Class completion in *class* attributes of *bean* tag
 * Resolving and find usages of php classes considering *class* attributes of *bean* tag
+* Bean property attributes completion and resolving to php setters

 ## Install ##